voidlabs/mosaico.io/_posts/2015-12-15-gmail-android-tries-to-shrink-your-email.md

 By now we have reports this is only valid for **Gmail Android and not on Gmail in iOS**: maybe because of different viewport size, or maybe because it doesn't use this script at all.

+We set up a [Github Repository](https://github.com/bago/android-gmail-emulator) with a simple web page *you can download and test* with your HTML to better understand how **Gmail App for Android tries to break your email**.